perfsonar/docs/intro_about.rst

 Configuration
 -------------

 The configuration layer is where desired measurements are defined along with instructions on where to store them.
-The primary component as this layer is called the *MeshConfig*.
-The MeshConfig consists of three main parts:
+The primary component at this layer is called *pSConfig*. pSConfig is a *template* framework for describing and configuring a *topology* of *tasks*.
+If you manage more than one perfSONAR host (or participate in a distributed community of perfSONAR measurement hosts), the following configuration tasks can quickly become unwieldy:

-    #. **MeshConfig Agent** - This is the component that runs on the local measurement host and makes sure the scheduling layer is configured to run all the desired tests.
-It can do so by looking at manually defined tests in a local file or reading a remotely hosted configuration file that contains tests its supposed to run.
-See :doc:`multi_mesh_agent_config` for more details.
+    #. **Scheduling the tasks** you want to run at each location.
-    #. **MeshConfig GUIAgent** - This component can read from a remote mesh file and generate a `MaDDash <http://software.es.net/maddash>`_ dashboard that displays the results of the tests.
-See :ref:`intro_about-visualization` for more information on the visualization tools perfSONAR provides and the `MaDDash Auto-configuration <http://software.es.net/maddash/mesh_config.html>`_ page for more information on the MeshConfig GUIAgent.
+    #. **Maintaining visualization components** to display results of the measurements from multiple hosts

-    #. **MeshConfig JSON Builder** - This is a simple tool that takes a configuration file in `Apache-like configuration format <http://search.cpan.org/dist/Config-General/General.pm>`_ and converts it into a JSON format readable as a remote mesh by the MeshConfig Agent and GUIAgent.
-See :doc:`multi_mesh_server_config` for more details.
+pSConfig assists with these challenges by providing agents to automate each of the configuration tasks listed above.
+This includes:

-In order to simplify the process above there are also a few graphical interfaces for defining tests:
+    #. **pSconfig pScheduler Agent** - The agent responsible for reading a template and configuring the tasks defined in pScheduler.
+See :doc:`psconfig_pscheduler_agent` for more details on this agent.

-    * **Toolkit GUI** - This ships with every perfSONAR Toolkit and allows defining tests for the MeshConfig Agent on the local host only.
-See :doc:`manage_regular_tests` for more details.
+    #. **pSConfig MaDDash Agent** - The agent responsible for reading a template and configuring MaDDash to display the results of defined tasks in a dashboard.
+See :doc:`psconfig_maddash_agent` for more details on this agent.

-    * **pSConfig Web Admin** - This is a web-based application for defining remote meshes that can be read by the MeshConfig/pSConfig Agents of multiple hosts as well as the MeshConfig/pSConfig GUIAgent.
-See :doc:`pwa` for more details.
+For complete information on pSConfig start with :doc:`psconfig_intro` for more details on pSConfig basic concepts/terminology.

 .. _intro_about-visualization: